Community Reforestation Program

 In addition to planting public lands, EPS is able to reforest private lands where the landowner is willing to record an easement in the Land Records reserving the area for forest cover in perpetuity, as well as willingness to approve an Entry Agreement allowing EPS staff to enter the property, with notification of the landowner, for the purpose of planting, monitoring, and maintaining the reforestation area.

 All costs of equipment, reforestation materials, and labor are paid for by the developers’ mitigation fund.
-Landowners interested in becoming a candidate for reforestation should contact EPS at 410-887-4488, extension 242.
+Landowners interested in becoming a candidate for reforestation should call EPS at 410-887-3733.